Power Blasting and Cleaning

 Thermal imaging is not always appropriate for the conditions within the building structure.
 On occasions pipes can be very well insulated or buried deep in structural materials so that a change in temperature can not be identified at the surface.
 If this process is unsuccessful we switch to using specialist acoustic listening devices.
 When a pressurised water pipe is damaged the water leaks out into the surrounding ground which causes the pipe and surrounding material to vibrate at the exit point.
 By using sophisticated ground microphones we can trace and pinpoint the location of the leak.

 This is a slightly more involved process.
 Water is drained from the suspected system and a tracer gas is introduced under pressure to the system.
 The gas is made up of 95% nitrogen and 5% hydrogen.
-Hydrogen is the smallest and lightest molecule will escape from the pipe at the point of the leak and make its way to the surface where it can be detected by a sensitive gas detector.
-The advantages of this particular mixture of gas are that it is non-flammable, non-toxic, non-corrosive and does not damage the environment in any way.
+Hydrogen being the smallest and lightest molecule will escape from the pipe at the point of the leak and make its way to the surface where it can be detected by a sensitive gas detector.
+The advantages of this particular mixture of gas are that it is non flammable, non toxic, non corrosive and does not damage the environment in any way.

 It’s the cleanest I’ve ever seen the floor